Lido deck on the amplified Navigator of the Seas

 At night, enjoy new releases or classic movies while taking a break from the hustle and bustle of cruising.
 After a full day of hiking, walking, and touring the local port, watching a movie under the stars is a refreshing break.

-The location of the movie screen means you can watch the movie while floating in the pool or relaxing in one of the whirlpool hot tubs.
+Bring along a blanket or find a cozy lounger, grab some popcorn, and enjoy the show.
+Or grab your bathing suite and watch the movie while floating in the pool or relaxing in one of the whirlpool hot tubs.

 Grab a Drink at the Bar